robs898/bongo/README.md

 I want to try and see if I really understand complex ideas by reducing them to a "freshman level".

+The name "bongo" is a nod to Feynman's love of the [bongo](https://www.youtube.com/watch?v=HKTSaezB4p8)

 Also see: [ELI5](https://en.wiktionary.org/wiki/ELI5)

 ## Navigation